How to Make Relaxed Hair Silky and Shiny

 Chemically processed hair becomes dry and must be fully nourished to have a silky, shiny and smooth texture.
 Though brushing hair off your shoulders and watching it fall into your bathroom sink is an awful reality, it is, unfortunately, the norm for many people that have relaxed hair.

 Dry, damaged and neglected hair cannot give you the shine that you seek.
 Neither will coating your hair with heavy products that ultimately just attract dust and debris, causing dull hair.

-Once we have made the decision to chemically relax our hair, we have just made a permanent choice.
+Once you have made the decision to chemically relax your hair, you have just made a permanent choice.
 That is, of course, until the relaxed hair has broken or cut off.
 Our intention is to grow long, healthy relaxed hair.

 A Great Relaxer and Conditioner Is Only the Beginning